amitastreait/sfdx-data-dictonary/README.md

                                                                                     be written
   -o, --object=<value>                                                              (required) Name of the object to
                                                                                     analyse
-  -p, --format=<value>                                                              format in which you want to get the
+  -p, --format=<value>                                                              (required) format in which you want
-                                                                                    report.
+                                                                                    to get the report.
 Valid values are xlsx & html -u, --targetusername=<value>                                                      username or alias for the target org; overrides default target org -v, --targetdevhubusername=<value>                                                username or alias for the dev hub